Translation and Interpretation, M.A.

 - A 60-hour internship with the state courts, a health-care institution, or a translation or interpretation company

-- A final portfolio of work on the application of particular techniques to translating as well as interpreting, and the analysis of particular issues related to the translation/interpretation field
+- A final portfolio of work on the application of field-related techniques to translating as well as interpreting, and the analysis of particular issues related to the translation/interpretation field.
+The student must also produce a website where all the latter information must appear.

 Student Learning Outcomes